-0 Follow these steps Back up your SQL Diagnostic Manager Repository prior to upgrading.
-Make sure that your environment meets the product requirements for the newer version of SQL Diagnostic Manager.
+0 Follow these steps Back up your SQL Diagnostic Manager Repository before upgrading.
+Ensure that your environment meets the product requirements for the newer version of SQL Diagnostic Manager.
 Verify that no SQL Diagnostic Manager desktop clients are running.
 Upgrade your environment to the latest version of SQL Diagnostic Manager on the computer where the SQL Diagnostic Manager services reside.
-Note that SQL Diagnostic Manager 10.0 and later versions integrate with the IDERA Dashboard.
+SQL Diagnostic Manager 10.0 and later versions integrate with the IDERA Dashboard.
 Test your new SQL Diagnostic Manager deployment and setup.
-Upgrade your IDERA Newsfeed and SQLdm Mobile installations or deploy a new IDERA Newsfeed and SQLdm Mobile installation.

-⚠ Upgrade to SQLDM 9.0 or higher versions
+▲ Upgrade to SQLDM 9.0 or higher versions

 Customers upgrading from previous SQL Diagnostic Manager versions to SQL Diagnostic Manager 9.0 or higher versions need a new license key or it is not possible to continue with the upgrade process.
 Users can access the IDERA Customer Portal at the moment of upgrade from the license management window in SQL Diagnostic Manager (Help > Manage Licenses) or directly at https://idera.secure.force.com.
-Information necessary to generate a new license key is provided in the license management screen or the portal.
+The license management screen or the portal provides the necessary information to generate a new license key.